- Get Our Free Newsletter!

 by Meredith Chilson As a “seasoned” hen keeper, I can tell when it’s beginning.
 It’s partly the change in the temperatures from summer to fall and partly the evenings that arrive earlier and mornings that don’t brighten quite as early.
 Those are reminders.
 It’s the first hen that doesn’t join in the usual henny activities […]Read more »

-by Jennifer Sartell I opened the garden gate the other day with a little tinge of sadness.
+by Jennifer Sartell Photos by author I opened the garden gate the other day with a little tinge of sadness.
 I wasn’t going in to pick a delicious fruit or vegetable, but instead, rallied the chickens toward the door.
-The rusty horseshoe that we found while plowing has kept the gate closed to the chickens and other prairie […]Read more »
+The rusty horseshoe that we found while plowing has kept the gate closed to the chickens […]Read more »

-by Jennifer Sartell A couple of years ago we went to The Grandpa Tiny’s Chicken Show.
+Jennifer Sartell Photos by author A couple of years ago we went to The Grandpa Tiny’s Chicken Show.
 It’s a spectacular display of beautiful and rare poultry.
 The finest of the finest in our mid-Michigan area.
 At the show, I remember passing a cage among the junior entries with a Silkie in it.
-This Silkie was among […]Read more »
+This […]Read more »

 by Rebecca Nickols I’m going into my second winter of chicken-keeping, but this is the first molt I (or my chickens) have experienced.
 What I have observed is a splotchy, tousled appearance, and it may be my imagination but it seems that they’re more nervous, panicky and fearful of everything.
 However, the most apparent observation […]Read more »